Wyoming Supreme Court Overturns Conviction of Man Ruling His Fourth Amendment Rights Were Violated

 “We find an officer’s own conduct may negate the objective justification necessary for an initial traffic stop and cause a traffic stop to be unreasonable when all the circumstances are considered.”

 The Wyoming State Trooper was parked in the median when our client’s vehicle passed.
 The trooper initially did not determine any traffic violations.
 However, he decided to catch up to the driver.
 He did this by driving in both right and left lanes of traffic at up to 111 mph.

 Once the officer caught up, he tailed our client’s vehicle at 54 mph.
 He then determined he was driving too close to a semi-truck.
 In Wyoming, drivers must leave at least two seconds between their vehicle and semi-trucks.

 The Trooper pulled our client over for following too closely and requested a K-9 search be brought to the scene.
 The search revealed more than 40 pounds of marijuana in our client’s vehicle.

-As a result of the search, the court charged our client with felony intent to deliver a controlled substance and felony possession of a controlled substance.
+As a result of the search, the court charged our client with felony intent to deliver a controlled substance.
+The court also charged our client with felony possession of a controlled substance.

 Evidence Should Not Have Been Used Against Defendant

-Attorney Devon Petersen argued that the marijuana not be used against our client and that the traffic stop was unreasonable and therefore unconstitutional.
+Attorney Devon Petersen argued that marijuana not be used against our client.
+He argued that the traffic stop was unreasonable and therefore unconstitutional.
 Furthermore, we pointed out to the court that the officer’s high-speed driving created a safety hazard.

 Initially, the state district court rejected our request.